The Bourne Legacy (film): Development

 Gilroy "never had any intention of ever coming back to this realm at all—much less write it, much less direct it.
 Then I started a really casual conversation about what we could do in a post-Jason Bourne setting.
 I was only supposed to come in for two weeks, but the character we came up with, Aaron Cross, was so compelling."
 After watching The Bourne Ultimatum again, Gilroy called his brother, screenwriter Dan Gilroy, and said, The only thing you could do is sort of pull back the curtain and say there's a much bigger conspiracy.'
 So we had to deal with what happened in Ultimatum as the starting point of this film.
 Ultimatum plays in the shadows of Legacy for the first 15 minutes—they overlap."

 In speaking about the film's storyline, Gilroy drew a distinction between the fictional programs in the Bourne film series:

 On a practical level, the Treadstone program was about assassination.
 They're basically assassins.
 They live in the world—you can see Clive Owen [in The Bourne Identity] as a piano teacher, they have covers—but they're essentially assassins.
 There was nothing that would be described as espionage, [they're] basically a kill squad.
 The Outcome program that Aaron [played by Jeremy Renner] is part of, [Oscar Isaac's character] is one of them too...
 The conceit is that [Edward Norton's character] is the mastermind of this entire franchise.
 We're stepping back a little bit in time here, he's been a developer, he's been at the nexus of the corporate military and intelligence communities.
 There's a very large corporate element, pharmaceutical corporate element...

+Oscar Isaac was Tony Gilroy's top-choice for the lead role of Aaron Cross, even going so far as to have him screen-test for it, but Universal Pictures refused to approve Isaac for the role because he had never lead a movie before and they felt it would be risky.
+Isaac was instead given the smaller but significant role of "Number 3" in reconciliation.
+Speaking about it in 2014, Isaac said: "Tony was very interested in me playing the role and said he would bat for me with the studio.
+I did a 12-hour screen test and we talked so much about the part.
+But two weeks later I got a call from Tony saying ‘It’s not going to happen because the studio just can’t take that chance on an unknown commodity.’
+That was pretty hard because it felt like everything was happening...
+(However) if I had, I couldn’t have done Inside Llewyn Davis and this is a movie that I prepared 34 years for.
+So sometimes good luck comes in the form of bad luck."